cmf-team/macro-time-series-2022/README_Team_2.md

 The DataFrame contains all data points available on each time series.
 For futher analysis only relevant time period was utilized.

-Contributors to this task: Yudaykin Kirill
+Contributors to this task: Yudaykin Kirill, Mikhailov Daniil

 #### Some details on the data
 - GDP: U.S. Bureau of Economic Analysis, Gross Domestic Product [GDP], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/GDP, October 26, 2022.